-- Student Support Services offers academic support, advising, individual tutoring, and mentoring to Chemeketa's TRIO students, including those with documented disabilities.
-You may earn free college credits through selected program-sponsored classes and are eligible to borrow some textbooks, have access to the computer resource center, free printing, and calculators at no cost.
-Transfer assistance, scholarship information, and college visits are available to students planning to transfer to a four-year college or university. - Talent Search provides a path to college success for middle school and high school students at Chemeketa's Talent Search grant schools.
+Student Support Services partners with the Chemeketa Completion Program (together known as TRIO/CCP) to offer individualized academic support, advising, scholarship support, individual tutoring, and mentoring to Chemeketa students.
+All students working towards a degree at Chemeketa can qualify for one of these programs.
+Students earn free college credits through selected program-sponsored classes and have access to a lending library with textbooks, calculators, and laptops at no cost.
+Students also have access to the computer resource center with free printing, and a place to connect with other students.
+Transfer assistance, and college visits are available to students thinking about transfer to a four-year college or university.

+- Talent Search provides a path to college success for middle school and high school students at Chemeketa's Talent Search grant schools.
 The program provides access to tutoring and mentoring services to help you thrive at Chemeketa.
-Talent Search also prepares you to continue your education at a college or university through campus visits and assistance with admission applications, entrance exams, and paying for a bachelor's degree.

-• Upward Bound helps high school students at Chemeketa Upward Bound grant schools get ready for college through tutoring, field trips, and Saturday workshops that focus on a wide range of college preparation activities.
+Talent Search also prepares you to continue your education at a college or university through campus visits and assistance with admission applications, entrance exams, and paying for a bachelor's degree. - Upward Bound helps high school students at Chemeketa Upward Bound grant schools get ready for college through tutoring, field trips, and Saturday workshops that focus on a wide range of college preparation activities.
 Upward Bound also offers a six-week Summer Academy where students earn high school credits.